Monday, 18 November 2024

 Google has delayed the removal of third-party cookies from Chrome until next year, amid regulatory reviews and industry feedback.

-Google has once again postponed its plans to phase out third-party cookies on its Chrome browser, with a new completion target set for next year.
+has once again postponed its plans to phase out third-party cookies on its Chrome browser, with a new completion target set for next year.
 Initially committed in 2020 to discontinuing these tracking tools by 2023 and then 2024, the tech giant had begun to make headway earlier this year by disabling cookies for one percent of Chrome users.
 However, this initiative has since been put on hold.

-The delay stems from Google's with the UK's Competition and Markets Authority (CMA).
+The delay stems from Google’s collaboration with the ‘s Competition and Markets Authority (CMA).
 The tech company is ensuring that its new tracking and measurement tools, known collectively as the Privacy Sandbox, comply with competitive standards.
 Google has stated that it needs to wait for the CMA to review the results from industry tests, expected by the end of June, before moving forward.

-The Privacy Sandbox has been the subject of controversy, receiving criticism from various industry players such as adtech companies, publishers, and agencies.
+The Privacy Sandbox has been the subject of controversy, receiving criticism from various industry players such as adtech companies, publishers, and advertising agencies.
 These groups have raised concerns that the new tools are cumbersome to use, do not adequately replace the functionality of traditional cookies, and potentially consolidate too much power under Google.
 This feedback has contributed to the decision to delay the removal of cookies until next year.

 Regulatory scrutiny and industry reactions